Gitansh Khera

 Gitansh Khera (born 4 June 1991) is an Indian cricketer who plays for Punjab.
 A wicketkeeper-batter, Khera made his T20 debut against Haryana in the 2010-11 Syed Mushtaq Ali Trophy.
 In the same season, he made his first-class debut, against Himachal Pradesh in the Ranji Trophy.
 He made his List A debut on 27 February 2014, in the 2013–14 Vijay Hazare Trophy.
 He has also played domestic cricket in Sri Lanka.

+In 2026, he announced his retirement as a cricketer and moved into coaching.
+He was the assistant coach of Fazilka Falcons for the 2026 Sher-E-Punjab T20 League.